Like yogurt? Like really fresh yogurt? If so why not make your own?

-Then a little before Christmas I spotted one of the makers in Wilko with a variety of flavoured sachets of the powder to make the yogurt also available and thought what the hell.
+Then a little before Christmas I spotted one of the makers in Wilko; it had a variety of flavoured sachets of the powder to make the yogurt also available and so I thought what the hell.

 Essentially the Easi-Yo yogurt-maker works like a flask.

-They are available in a range of colours but I purchased a white one which also has some red on it and they are made out of durable plastic.
+They are available in a range of colours but I purchased a white one which also has some red on it.
+They are made out of durable plastic.